 The first thing I noticed in his handwriting was that the loops in the lower zone letter ‘g’ & ‘y’ were wide and bloated.
 Lower zone indicates the writer’s physical and sexual life.
 The handwriting indicated that the writer had inflated sexual imagination and strong libido.

 People who have taken our Home-study Course in Handwriting Analysis know that baseline of a handwriting is the imaginary line on which the middle zone letters rest.
 The baseline of the handwriting of Deepika’s husband was erratic and wavy.
 Erratic baseline indicates the writer’s unstable moods; it also shows that the writer’s moral values fluctuate and it is possible that the writer may find his moral stand in a vulnerable spot.
 What it means is that the writer may give in to temptations rather easily depending on where his interests lie.
-In this case, the writer had an excuse exaggerated sexual imagination and strong libido.
+In this case, the writer had an exaggerated sexual imagination and a strong libido.

 3. Double-p stems